 Legal review, peer review, and technical details

-In addition to legal review, put your website through a peer review!
+Additionally, put your website through a peer review!
 Ask trusted customers, industry connections, colleagues, and even friends to review your site and provide feedback.
 Encourage people to review the site with a critical eye: Is it easy to navigate?
 Is the information presented in a way that’s coherent?
 Invite all feedback – positive AND negative.

 Lastly, there will be technical levers that need to be pulled to take a new site live.
 For us, that meant moving from staging URLs to live URLs, transferring our domain, and updating the DNS settings, to name a few.
 As a marketer, I relied on others to handle the technical details – and that meant coordinating with external teams in advance and accounting for those steps in my project timeline.